Covid-19: Minister says Christmas ‘free for all’ not on the cards as 318 cases reported

 A total of 205 patients were infected with the virus in hospital in the four weeks ending on November 8th, according to the figures compiled by the HSE.

-This represents a sharp rise in hospital-acquired virus infections compared to the preceding months.
-A total of 299 cases of hospital-acquired Covid-19 have been reported since June 21st, when a new surveillance system was put in place to track this kind of cases.
+This represents a sharp rise in hospital-acquired virus infections compared with the preceding months.
+A total of 299 cases of hospital-acquired Covid-19 have been reported since June 21st, when a new surveillance system was put in place to track these kind of cases.

-Hospitals have again become a frontline during this second surge of virus cases, with large outbreaks reported in many settings.
+Hospitals have again become a front line during this second surge of virus cases, with large outbreaks reported in many such settings.

-Services have had to be curtailed at hospitals in Letterkenny, Naas and Limerick due to staff becoming infected or having to stay at home after being identified as close contacts.
+Services have had to be curtailed at hospitals in Letterkenny, Naas and Limerick due to staff becoming infected or having to stay at home after being identified as close contacts of positive cases.

 Inpatient tests

-Healthcare workers account for about 700 out of 5,400 cases, or 13 per cent, occurring in the last fortnight.
+Healthcare workers account for about 700 out of 5,400 coronavirus cases, or about 13 per cent of that total, occurring in the last fortnight.
 The HSE recently ordered all hospitals to test all arriving inpatients for the virus.

-The HSE was unable to provide an update for these figures this weekend.
+The HSE was unable to provide an update for the former fatality figures this weekend.
 According to a spokeswoman, the new surveillance system for hospital-acquired infections does not collect information on patient outcomes.

 This is because the information is reported weekly to ensure the HSE has “a very timely view of the situation”, so the outcome for most patients is not known at the time.